pinnaclepaul007/Amazon_Sentiment_Analysis/README.md

 ![b3](https://user-images.githubusercontent.com/105908253/234356824-49408cf1-92a0-4c34-b385-c9d979ac3dac.jpg)

 The key phrases was further used to form a word cloud.
+This is the graphical representation of text data that displays the most frequently occurring words from the customers' review.
+This summarize and visualize textual data by highlighting the most prominent words or phrases from the review_text column

 ![b4](https://user-images.githubusercontent.com/105908253/234356959-096a395f-188f-46ac-a7ea-f1d8a302e1b9.jpg)